adsabs/adsabs-dev-api/search.md

             }
 ```

-## Post a large query
+## Post a large identifier query

     POST /bigquery[?urlparams]

-Returns standard search results, but accepts as input very large query (i.e. a query that can be expressed only as a list of search
+Returns standard search results, but accepts as input a very large query (i.e. a query that can be expressed only as a list of search
 criteria, typically IDs).
 There is currently no limit to the size of the submitted data (besides buffer/time limits imposed by our API
 frontend), however there are severe limits on how often you can call this enpoint.
 Typically, only 100 requests per day are allowed.